|Elliott Sound Products||Loudspeaker Power Handling Vs. Efficiency|

 Although it has been mentioned above and in many other ESP articles, passive crossover networks are affected by the driver impedance, and if the impedance changes due to temperature, the crossover network is no longer accurate.
 Although this is not usually a major issue with domestic systems used at relatively low levels, passive networks in conjunction with (very) low efficiency drivers can have a dramatic effect on the sound of the loudspeaker system.

-Passive networks have another issue as well - the coils used have resistance, and at moderate to high power levels, the effective series resistance can increase further.
+Passive networks have another issue as well - the coils used have resistance, and at moderate to high power levels where the coil(s) get hot (and some can get surprisingly hot with sustained high power), the effective series resistance can increase further.
 This will not only affect the network's frequency accuracy, but may further diminish the damping factor for woofers.
 All commercial products have to balance the component cost against the final selling price, and use of economical (rather than ideal) coils is not at all uncommon.

 Consider a coil with a resistance of 1 ohm (fairly typical of a reasonably good quality inductor of around 3mH), in series with a woofer.
 The damping factor is already reduced to a maximum of 8 (for an 8 ohm driver) because of the resistance, but if the driver is also low efficiency, you need more power for the desired SPL.
 If the average power is (say) 20W, then about 2.5W is dissipated in the woofer's series crossover coil.
 That's not much, but it has very little cooling - the crossover network is often underneath damping material, so airflow is almost zero.
 Even 2.5W will cause the coil to get rather hot with no effective cooling, so the resistance goes up.
 While damping factor will probably remain about the same (because the woofer's impedance has also increased), the crossover network's parameters have changed even more than first expected.
 The network has a different load impedance, and has a different series resistance.